Last Updated on August 7th, 2019

 Gold has been used for treating skin ailments for hundreds of years, but it is only in the last 20 years that scientists have understood how gold works as a skin treatment.

 The problem with most skin treatments is that the medication is water-soluble but the skin is water-resistant.
-Gold nanoparticles are useful as liposomes for carrying water-soluble medications into the skin because they are “tunable.”
+Gold nanoparticles are useful1 as liposomes for carrying water-soluble medications into the skin because they are “tunable.”
 Gold does not bond with water-soluble medications when the surrounding environment has a pH of 7 or higher.
 It won’t deliver a medication to most of your skin.
 If your skin is not medicated, it won’t be irritated by the medication.

 The pH of the fluids inside skin pores, however, is 5 or lower.
 At this pH, gold bonds to water-soluble medications, helping them flow deep into pores, where they are needed.
-Research scientists at the University of California at San Diego are developing gold nanoparticles to deliver potent acne medications directly into pores without causing irritation or inflammation on healthy skin.
+Research scientists at the University of California at San Diego are developing2 gold nanoparticles to deliver potent acne medications directly into pores without causing irritation or inflammation on healthy skin.

 Compound 71 is a synthetic chemical resembling curcumin, the antioxidant found in the yellow-orange curry spice turmeric.
 Turmeric has been used in Ayurvedic medicine as a treatment for acne for thousands of years.
 Nothing that occurs naturally in turmeric can be patented (and subsequently sold at a higher price).
-A chemical very similar to curcumin dubbed both ACJ-9 and Compound 71, however, is being tested as a treatment for acne by Androscience Labs in San Diego, California.
+A chemical very similar to curcumin dubbed both ACJ-9 and Compound 71, however, is being tested as a treatment for acne by Androscience Labs3 in San Diego, California.

 Compound 71 works by stimulating the degradation of testosterone receptors in the skin.
 When testosterone levels in the body increase, they activate receptors in the skin that instruct sebaceous glands to make more oil to release into pores.
 Reducing the production of skin oil reduces the number and size of whiteheads and blackheads.
 Compound 71 has passed the first rounds of clinical testing and is scheduled for final clinical trials in 2012.